commercetools/merchant-center-application-kit/packages/application-shell/TEST_UTILS.md

 # Test Utils

-We want to make it easy to test features of the application you're building with `ApplicationShell`.
-As the `ApplicationShell` renders your components with quite some context, it should be easy to influence this context in the tests so that your component can be tested under different circumstances.
+We want to make it easy to test features of the application you're building with `ApplicationShell`. `ApplicationShell` renders your components with quite some context.
+It should be easy to influence this context in the tests so that your component can be tested under different circumstances as rendered by `ApplicationShell`.

 The `ApplicationShell` provides the following context:

 - `IntlProvider` for i18n and l10n ([`react-intl`](https://github.com/yahoo/react-intl))
 - `ApolloProvider` for GraphQL ([`react-apollo`](https://github.com/apollographql/react-apollo))
 - `ConfigureFlopFlip` for feature-toggles ([`flopflip`](https://github.com/tdeekens/flopflip))
-- `ApplicationStateProvider` for information about the MC application like `user`, `project`, `environment`, `dataLocale` and `permissions` ([`application-shell-connectors`](https://github.com/commercetools/merchant-center-application-kit/tree/master/packages/application-shell-connectors/src/components/application-state))
+- `ApplicationContextprovider` for information about the MC application like `user`, `project`, `environment`, `dataLocale` and `permissions` ([`application-shell-connectors`](https://github.com/commercetools/merchant-center-application-kit/blob/master/packages/application-shell-connectors/src/components/application-context/README.md))
 - `Router` for routing ([`react-router`](https://github.com/ReactTraining/react-router))

 ## Table of Contents